MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/includes/contact-center-integration-models.md

 **Feature highlights:**

-While the following is not a comprehensive list of feature capabilities for this model of integration, these highlight areas in addition to those provided by the Connect and Extend model.
+While these features aren't a comprehensive list of feature capabilities for this model of integration, the focus areas include:

   - Formal agent experiences natively enabled for omni-channel communication via Teams SDK